Japanese pop culture in the United States: Anime fan-culture

-Interview with modern-day anime fans reveal that some have no interest in its Japanese roots, merely that they enjoy the fashion or particular facets of the fandom.
-Scholars highlight the reason for this phenomenon as being the increasing hybrid factor of anime caused by integrating North America's popular culture characteristics.
+Interview with modern-day anime fans reveal that some have no interest in its Japanese roots, and merely enjoy the fashion or other facets of fandom.
+Scholars highlight the increasing hybrid factor of anime caused by integrating North America's popular culture characteristics as a primary force behind the phenomenon.
 Because of the nature of imports, scholars found that the natural selectivity of anime importing by American companies cause the perception of anime to grow increasingly Western, as anime itself as a medium covers a broad range of genres.